sean-udayantha/StudentManagement-react-dotnet/README.md

 # Student Management-react-dotnet

-DeptEmpManager is a comprehensive web application designed for managing employees and departments within an organization.
-This app provides features for adding, editing, and deleting employees and departments, ensuring seamless administrative management through an intuitive dashboard interface.
+ Student Management  is a comprehensive web application designed for managing Student within an organization.
+This app provides features for adding, editing, and deleting Student.

 ## Tech Stack
 - **Frontend**: React.js with Material-UI for a modern and responsive user interface.